Mr. Basketball USA

-Mr. Basketball USA, formerly known as the ESPN RISE National Player of the Year and EA SPORTS National Player of the Year, is an award presented annually to the best-performing United States boys' high school basketball player as determined by Ballislife.com.
-Over the years, the award has been the property of different organizations: From 1996-2002, the award was presented by Student Sports; from 2003-2009, it was presented by EA Sports.; and from 2010-2012, the award was presented by ESPN HS.
-In the final year of this span, 2012, the award was given retroactively to a player of each year from 1955–1995, 1955's recipient being Wilt Chamberlain.
+Mr. Basketball USA, formerly known as the ESPN RISE National Player of the Year and EA SPORTS National Player of the Year, is an award presented annually to the best-performing United States boys' high school basketball player as determined by Hoopscooponline.com (formerly named Grassrootshoops.net).
+Over the years, the award has been the property of several different organizations.
+From 1996 to 2002, the award was presented by Student Sports and from 2003 to 2009, it was presented by EA Sports.
+From 2010 to 2012, the award was presented by ESPN HS and in their final year, 2012, the award was given retroactively to a player from 1955 to 1995.
+The official first recipient of the award was Mike Bibby in 1996 and the first retroactive winner was Wilt Chamberlain recognized for 1955.
+The award was also presented by Ballislife.com for a time.